wstlabs/animal-husbandry-perl6/README.md

   https://github.com/masak/farm

+## TL/DR / Conclusion ##

+The project shows that game does have at least one reasonably optimal strategy, which we'll call the "Naive Strategy" as described below.
+But not only does it take many rounds (100+) to get to a winning state on average, it seems (though has not been proven) that *any* strategy would probably take a similarly high number of rounds, simply to the probabilities and payout proportions in Borsuk's original game.
+This may be why most commercially successful versions -- like *Superfarmer* -- have made key alterations to make the expected resolution happen much sooner (in 20-40 rounds); but at the cost of making the game rather more boring, unfortunately.

 ## Contents ##
 What's provided in this repo are the following:
 * A framework for simulation tools (under the namespace ```Farm::Sim```), including a front-end game harness script ```demos\play.pl``` that's largely compatible with Carl's original ```farm.pl``` script, except for slightly different command-line usage, and the option (actually enabled by default; but silencable via ```--loud=1```) to provide fixed-width, "ASCII-art" status tracing (or perhaps not so fixed-width or artistic looking, depending on what terminal you're using -- but in mine it looks fine).